alibaba/bifrostui/packages/bui-core/src/Toast/index.en-US.md

 };
 ```

-### Multiple Toasts Simultaneously
+### Multiple Toast Instances

-Using `allowMultiple` allows multiple Toast notifications to exist simultaneously on the page.
-By default, only one Toast is shown each time.
+Use `allowMultiple` to allow multiple Toast notifications to exist simultaneously on the page.
+By default, only one Toast is displayed at a time.

 ```tsx
 import {